Suffolk Bat Group

 The county's voluntary group of bat specialists

-Suffolk Bat Group was formed in 1983 as a specialist group support by Suffolk Wildlife Trust.
+Suffolk Bat Group was formed in 1983 as a specialist group supported by Suffolk Wildlife Trust.

 The group is part of the Bat Conservtion Trust, a collective of 90 bat groups across the UK.
-Currently there are around 50 members in the group with at least half regularly participating in practical bat conservation.
+Currently there are around 50 members of the local Suffolk Bat Group; with at least half regularly participating in practical bat conservation.

-Over the years, the group protected, enhanced, and created hibernation sites, carried out surveys using bat detectors and software, established bat box projects, and carried out surveys on barns and churches.
-Over 2,200 records have been collected on 13 species, this includes the discovery of two species new to Suffolk and the rediscovery of one species after many years absence from the county.
+Over the years, the group has protected, enhanced, and created hibernation sites, established bat box projects, and carried out surveys including on barns and churches.
+Over 2,200 records have been collected on 13 species, this includes the discovery of two species new to Suffolk and the rediscovery of one species after many years of absence from the county.

 If you find a sick or injured bat...